-Jacob Marley Apparel - the ghost is confined to appearing what s/he wore at the time of death [sometimes the condition in which it was at the time of death]
+Jacob Marley Apparel - the ghost is confined to appearing in what s/he wore at the time of death (sometimes in the condition it was in at the time of death)

 Wounds - Ghosts who died in particularly violent fashion end up carrying their wounds with them into eternity.

 Most ghosts are restricted to haunting a specific house or object.
 If you can leave the premises you're usually safe.
 Destroying said house or object will usually remove the ghosts' anchor to the material world and force it to move on.
 Except when that just frees it to haunt wherever it wants.

 Avenge Me!
 Ghosts can often appear to their closest friends or family.
 Like, you know, Hamlet.